Updated May 22, 2019.

 It seems like once they take you on as a client, they begin the process of compliance by upgrading what they can, instituting their toolbar, and creating accessibility and certification statements.
 It’s going to take about 3-4 months (depending on the complexity your website – may be less, may be more) for you to be actually be ADA compliant, though.

 Yes.
 I think this is actually one of their bigger selling points.
-I should have asked how they integrated with each individual company but the key is they do have knowledgeable people who can help people with disabilities if they need help.
+The key is they do have knowledgeable people who can help people with disabilities if they need help.

 I think support is so important, I asked if you could buy this ala carte – you cannot.